Pregnant and Suffering from Skin Problems?

 Posted by Leigh Coleman on

-Whilst some lucky ladies have that 'pregnancy glow' complexion many others unfortunately experience a variety of skin issues.
-The most common skin issues being acne and perioral dermatitis while pregnant.
+Whilst some lucky ladies get that 'pregnancy glow' many others unfortunately experience a variety of skin issues.
+The most common skin issues being acne and perioral dermatitis during their pregnancy.

 AMPERNA_pregnant_skin_issues